supervisely/supervisely/docs/source/rst_templates/installation/installation/installation.rst

          apt-get install libgtk2.0-dev

-   Or use pre-built Docker image which can be found on Docker Hub:
+   You can also use pre-built Docker image which can be found on Docker Hub:

    .. code-block:: bash